MRLintern/Algorithms_and_Data_Structures/README.md

 ### Introduction

-This "project" looks at all Data Structures and Alogorithms developed in `C++`.
+This repo. contains all common Data Structures and Algorithms developed in C++.
+This is a work in progress.

 ### Whats covered